danielaparker/acons/doc/ref/const_ndarray_view.md

 ##### Modifiers

-    void swap(ndarray<T,N,Order,Base,Allocator>& other) noexcept Swaps the contents of the two N-dimensional arrays
+    void swap(ndarray<T,M,Order,Base,Allocator>& other) noexcept Swaps the contents of the two M-dimensional array views

 #### See also